South Houston Texas Bat Control From Attics By The Critter Squad

 Bat Trapping and Removal Companies in South Houston

-However, they are not out in the open.
+Check the local bat species to determine when it is safe to exclude the colony.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-Read more about bat maternity season here.
+This can involve vacuuming of droppings, insulation replacement, and fogging the attic with enzyme cleaner.
 While at your property, South Houston bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-People seldom notice small cracks or gaps on higher buildings, but a 1/2" crack in a mortar joint 30 or 40 feet off the ground becomes a superhighway for bats to enter a structure.
+It is totally optional, but we often suggest installing a bat house near the site where they are currently roosting.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-Bats are great to have in the neighborhood, just not in your home.
+They are going to locate a new roost site in the area anyway, so it makes no sense to haul them away first.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-Alas, for a variety of important reasons, no repellents work.
+How To Clean Up The Guano?
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-This is a process that is not only filthy, it can be downright dangerous.
+Bats actually don’t need much space to enter your home.

 Humane Bat Control in South Houston Harris, County TX